 If you don’t have a tool like BAM by Papirfly™ in place where all of this is made easy, you should consider involving team members that are based in the country you’re promoting in.
 Ultimately you will need to make sure your employer brand is consistent but the insight will need to come from someone that truly understands the market.

 Employer branding online goes beyond just posting company updates and recruitment drives on LinkedIn.
 Sites like Facebook, Twitter, Instagram, Quora and Pinterest can all be excellent places to represent your employer brand.

 But it is easy to get social media wrong.
-When using your employer branding through social media remember it’s a conversation not a soapbox.
+When using your employer branding through social media remember it’s a conversation, not a soapbox.
 Your first step should be to understand the conversation people are already having about your company.
 Then join in.

 Here are some tools that can help you find out what people are already saying about your company:

-- Social Mention – These tools looks at what people have been saying about you on social media and provides useful data such as the number of comments which are generally positive compared to those which are negative.
+- Social Mention – These tools look at what people have been saying about you on social media and provides useful data such as the number of comments which are generally positive compared to those which are negative.

 - Google Alerts – The free Google Alerts service is a great way to find out what is being said about your company and have it delivered straight to your inbox.